openjdk/amber-docs/site/design-notes/templated-strings.md

 `MessageFormat`), developers would prefer something more direct, for several
 reasons:

- - **Ceremony**.
-Writing string interpolation expressions, rather than calls to template-formatting libraries, is less work.
+ - _Ceremony_ — Writing string interpolation expressions, rather than calls to template-formatting libraries, is less work.

- - **Readability**.
-In many cases (though not all) a string interpolation expression like `"My name is ${name}, I am ${age} years old"` is more readable than its equivalent with `String::format`, because the labels ("My name is") and the corresponding parameters are right next to each other.
+ - _Readability_ — In many cases (though not all) a string interpolation expression like `"My name is ${name}, I am ${age} years old"` is more readable than its equivalent with `String::format`, because the labels ("My name is") and the corresponding parameters are right next to each other.

- - **Safety**.
-A long format string or a long list of interpolants invites mistakes, such as the arity of parameters not matching that of format specifiers, or the types of the parameters not matching the corresponding format specifiers.
+ - _Safety_ — A long format string or a long list of interpolants invites mistakes, such as the arity of parameters not matching that of format specifiers, or the types of the parameters not matching the corresponding format specifiers.

 However, there are reasons we've been hesitant to do such a feature, including:

-  - **Injection attacks**.
-Constructing SQL queries or JSON expressions with string interpolation is convenient, but is at risk for [injection attacks](https://xkcd.com/327/).
-Improving mechanisms for constructing composite strings without similarly improving or enabling safer mechanisms for constructing queries would surely widen the attack surface.
+  - _Injection attacks_ — Constructing SQL queries or JSON expressions with string
+    interpolation is convenient, but is at risk for [injection attacks](https://xkcd.com/327/).
+Improving mechanisms for constructing
+    composite strings without similarly improving or enabling safer mechanisms for constructing queries would surely widen the attack surface.
 This is asking users to choose between convenience and security.

-  - **Localization**.
-Java has a strong commitment to internationalization;
+  - _Localization_ — Java has a strong commitment to internationalization;
     introducing a more convenient but less localizable mechanism for constructing messages will result in fewer applications being localized.
     This is asking users to choose between convenience and flexibility.

-  - **Formatting**.
-A naive interpretation of string interpolation deprives us of the ability to format with format specifiers such as field widths, locale-sensitive numeric formatting, etc.  This is asking users to choose between convenience and expressiveness.
+  - _Formatting_ — A naive interpretation of string interpolation deprives us of the ability to format with format specifiers such as field widths, locale-sensitive numeric formatting, etc.  This is asking users to choose between convenience and expressiveness.